HundiBar/HundiBar/README.md

 - 👯 I’m looking to collaborate on **real world solutions to automate everyday pain**

-- 👨‍💻 All of my projects are available at [...coming soon!](...coming soon!)

 - 💬 Ask me about **Ruby, Rails, cooooooking!**

 - ⚡ Fun fact **I sing a mean Umi no koe!**